tyreepearson/field-workshops-terraform/docs/index.md

   - Make sure that at least one value of **instance_type** is set to a invalid value
       - such as **"m5.large"** that is not in the allowed_types list.

+???

+example here is talking about instance sizes.
 ---
 name: pass-fail
 # Testing Best Practices